A kidney biopsy is the removal of a small piece of kidney tissue for examination.

-- A numbing medicine (anesthetic) is injected under the skin near the kidney area.
+- Numbing medicine (anesthetic) is injected under the skin near the kidney area.

-- The health care provider makes a tiny cut in the skin.
-The doctor uses ultrasound images to find the proper location.
+- The doctor makes a tiny cut in the skin. images are used to find the proper location.
 Sometimes another imaging method, such as , is used.

 - After the procedure, a bandage is applied to the biopsy site.

-Numbing medicine is used, so there is usually minimal pain during the procedure.
+Numbing medicine is used, so the pain during the procedure is often slight.
 The numbing medicine may burn or sting when first injected.

 After the procedure, the area may feel tender or sore for a few days.

-A normal value is when the kidney tissue shows normal structure.
+A normal result is when the kidney tissue shows normal structure.

 An abnormal result means there are changes in the kidney tissue.
 This may be due to: